BigFeyisayo/LITA_CAPSTONE_PROJECT_2/README.md

 ---
 ### Project Overview
 ---
-This project is a comprehensive analysis of customer data to identify segments, track subscription types, and analyze trends in cancellations and renewals.
-The aim is to develop insights to inform business decisions, improve customer retention, and optimize subscription offerings.
+This project is a comprehensive analysis of customer data aimed to identify segments, track subscription types, and analyze trends in cancellations and renewals.
+The goal is to develop insights to inform business decisions, improve customer retention, and optimize subscription offerings.

 ### Data Sources
 ---